Internal HTTP(S) load balancer overview

 Shared VPC architectures

-Internal HTTP(S) load balancers support networks that use Shared VPC.
+Internal Application Load Balancers support networks that use Shared VPC.
 Shared VPC lets organizations connect resources from multiple projects to a common VPC network so that they can communicate with each other securely and efficiently using internal IPs from that network.
 If you're not already familiar with Shared VPC, read the Shared VPC overview documentation.

-There are many ways to configure an internal HTTP(S) load balancer within a Shared VPC network.
+There are many ways to configure an internal Application Load Balancer within a Shared VPC network.
 Regardless of type of deployment, all the components of the load balancer must be in the same organization.

 Subnets and IP address Frontend components Backend components